Healthdirect Free Australian health advice you can count on.

 1-minute read

 Tumours are abnormal growths in the body.
-They can be either benign or malignant (cancerous).
+They are caused by cells in the body dividing more than normal or not dying when they should.
+Tumours can be either benign or malignant (cancerous).

 Benign tumours are not cancerous and only grow in one place.
-They do not spread or invade other parts of the body, but can be dangerous if they press on vital organs, such as the brain.
-Treatment for benign tumours, if required, usually involves surgery.
-Once treated, benign tumours don't usually grow back.
+They do not spread to or invade other parts of the body, but they can be dangerous if they press on vital organs, such as the brain.
+Treatment for benign tumours, if it’s needed, usually involves surgery.
+Once removed, benign tumours don't usually grow back.
+Some examples of benign tumours include lipoma, uterine fibroids, or acoustic neuromas.

 Follow the links below to find trusted information about benign tumours.